 Starting the treatment process is often the hardest part of conquering a drug or alcohol addiction.
 If someone you love has decided to get help for their substance abuse problem, their treatment will probably begin with detoxification.
-Detox helps patients stop using an abused substance and get through the withdrawal process in a safe, controlled manner.
+Detox helps patients stop using an abused substance and get through the withdrawal process in a safe and controlled manner.

 An addicted person might think that they can quit using drugs or alcohol on their own, but a “cold turkey” approach is never recommended.
 The initial hours and days of withdrawal can be uncomfortable and intense, and individuals may face the risk of dangerous complications.